 - Identify high-ticket clients

-Also, it does not mean that the other existing clients must be ignored; rather they can be tapped into for opportunities for expansion.
-For new clients, identifying their urgency is crucial which could help you determine how much money would they be willing to spend.
+Also, it does not mean that you ignore the other existing clients; instead, tap on them for opportunities of expansion.
+For new clients, identifying their urgency is crucial, which could help you determine how much money they would be willing to spend.

 - Select the right resource for the right client

-For businesses that are looking to win bigger deals, it is the core responsibility of the marketing and sales teams to promote a consensus among the important stakeholders.
-Identifying resources that can wield their influence on the buying decision of the client is important.
-You can include key people from your management like CMO, CIO, CFO, etc. Individual contacts are important if the entire account is taken into consideration.
-Aligning the needs of the clients with their strategic objectives should be an important focus area of businesses.
+For businesses that are looking to win bigger deals, it is the core responsibility of the marketing and sales teams to promote a consensus among the key stakeholders.
+Identifying resources that can wield their influence on the buying decision of the client is essential.
+You can include key people from your management like CMO, CIO, CFO, and other high-level executives.
+If you consider the whole account, then individual contacts are necessary.
+Aligning the needs of the clients with their strategic objectives should be the key focus area of businesses.

 - Create tailored campaigns

 The next step after selecting the target accounts and the right resources for the right client should be to create tailored campaigns that clients can find engaging.
-It is vital to create campaigns that can promote better relationships for ensuring the success of ABM.
-The campaign must include the messages that clearly resonate with the interests and challenges faced by the client and proposed solutions to overcome them.
+It is vital to develop campaigns that can promote better relationships for ensuring the success of ABM.
+The drive must include the messages that resonate with the interests and challenges faced by the client and proposed solutions to overcome them.

 The content must ideally have a unique selling proposition (USP), a strong point that could influence the buying decision of the client.
 The content plan must have a good thought leadership that can resonate with the client.
 Create an authoritative point of view and frame the story in terms of the value you will be delivered to your client’s business.
 Including relevant examples that show your ideas are concrete and that you have done your research on the client’s business.